Fubara Siminalayi

 Fubara sought for governorship in 2023 after he won the primary election for PDP.
 He emerged as the governor in May 2023 under the party.
 He assumed office but was later suspended and replaced by Ibok Ekwe Ibas on 18 March 2025.
 His suspension gained international attention and led to condemnation of political violence by prominent figures.

-Fubara is a Knight of St. Christopher (KSC) of the Church of Nigeria Anglican Communion and holds the traditional title of Amaopu-Senibo of Opobo Kingdom.
-He is married to Valerie Fubara and has three children.
+He holds the traditional title of Amaopu-Senibo of Opobo Kingdom and is married to Valerie Fubara, with three children.

 Political Career